-- you are homeless following an emergency such a fire or flood
+- you are homeless following an emergency such as a fire or flood

-- You have a good reason for being in Bracknell Forest - you must have a connection with Bracknell Forest or need to be in Bracknell Forest for special reasons
+- you have a good reason for being in Bracknell Forest - you must have a connection with Bracknell Forest or need to be in the area for special reasons

-If you need help with meeting the cost of a deposit for a privately rented property, the council may be able to help you with a rent deposit loan.
-To be eligible for a deposit loan:
+If you need help with meeting the cost of a deposit for a privately rented property, the council may be able to help you with a rent deposit bond.
+To be eligible for a deposit bond:

 Not everyone will qualify for help under this scheme.
-If you are eligible for help with a deposit loan, a loan equivalent to one month's rent for a property of a size that you are eligible for under the local housing allowance rules will be available.
+If you are eligible for help with a deposit, a bond equivalent to one month's rent for a property of a size that you are eligible for under the local housing allowance rules, will be offered to your landlord.
 In some circumstances, additional help with rent in advance may also be available.
-For more information about the rent deposit loan scheme please contact or visit us.
+For more information about the Bracknell Forest Council deposit bond scheme, please contact us.